 Obviously, the seats can be also heated and ventilated so test these features too.
 But focus mainly on the seat heating – it can be more often faulty, and it costs up to $1 200/seat to fix it.

--Then there are cases of dead amplifier-in this case there will be no sound from the multimedia system or the sound will occasionally cut off and eventually you won’t see the radio stations either.
+-There are many cases of dead amplifier = in this case there will be no sound from the multimedia system or the sound will occasionally cut off and eventually you won’t see the radio stations either.

--After this there is the AC system which can have a couple of issues.
+-The AC system can have a couple of issues too.
 First of all the blower motor itself can fail completely, or occasionally it will cut off, and eventually it will just make a strange squeaking sound at low speed.
 The motor wears out over time and collects dirt on the brushes so this is nothing extraordinary.
 But luckily the motor is located in the passenger footwell area under the glove box – it’s held by 5 screws so it’s not hard to replace it.
 But before replacing it, first you can try to clean it with compressed air which can occasionally bring it back from the dead.
 But if your motor still works, then you will extend the lifetime of it by cleaning it. how to remove the blower motor video

 However sometimes the blower regulator/resistor which is next to the motor can fail, causing the motor to occasionally cut off, eventually it will not blow the air very strong-even if its adjusted to full speed + you also get a fault code for this regulator: 951D A32n1 blower regulator/resistor fault code